Istanbul History & Classics Tour

 Greece History & Classics Tour

-Ancient Greece is the birthplace of European civilisation from the Minoan and Mycenaean civilisations which ruled Crete and the Aegean to the great Athenian philosophers including Plato and Aristotle of the Hellenistic period.
+Our School History Trip to Greece explores the birthplace of European civilisation from the Minoan and Mycenaean civilisations which ruled Crete and the Aegean to the great Athenian philosophers including Plato and Aristotle of the Hellenistic period.
 Our tours explore Athens before travelling to the Peloponnese where we visit the ruins at Mycenae, Corinth, Epidaurus and Delphi.Read More

 Rome History & Classics Tour